This article focuses on nasty and manipulative games women play during dating and courtship.

 Her: “no” (pictures says “I’m not doing anything, just don’t really wanna meet you”)

 As you can see, nasty power moves are not necessarily about throwing dishes or destroying his game console with a sledgehammer.
 It’s the smaller things like the one above that poison relationships.

-And it’s the “small” things like this that women should be cautious about, and that men should consider as big red flags.
+And it’s the “small” things like this that are important red flags.